Review

 Dance Shorts And Leggings For Class

 Dance shorts, leggings, and jazz pants are the most overlooked part of the class-wear purchase.
 The leotard gets all the attention, and the tights show up on the costume sheet.
 But the bottoms worn over the leotard in class are often left to the parent to figure out, with no guidance about what length, style, fabric, or color the teacher actually expects.
 The result is kids showing up in yoga leggings that are see-through under the studio lights, or jazz pants so loose they trip on the hem during turns.
-This guide covers what to buy for which class, how to check whether leggings are actually opaque, and why boys and girls need the same basic information approached from different starting points.
+Both traps come down to the same two habits.
+Ask what the class actually expects before you buy, and check whether a legging is see-through before your kid wears it.
+The rules are the same for boys and girls, just a different cut.

 Best Picks By Situation